-► In Parameters.xml, set the EnrichmentSupplementaryZA attribute of the Process element to ON.
+In Parameters.xml, set the EnrichmentSupplementaryZA attribute of the Process element to ON.
+The default value of this attribute is OFF.

 Status Codes for South Africa Address Enrichments

 When you validate South Africa addresses with the country-specific enrichments enabled, Informatica Address Verification returns the following status codes along with the address output: